 Motorhomes are recreational vehicles that are self-contained on a commercial bus or truck chassis.
 Motorhomes are large and offer a complete living space that is accessible while driving.
 There are some major benefits to motorhomes that include being a self-contained unit that is easy to park and drive.
 Additionally, they don’t require an additional vehicle to haul it.
 There are three main classifications of motorhomes.

 Class A motorhomes are the biggest of all the recreational vehicles — the classic luxury home on the road.
 These heavy road-beasts feature home-like, full residential-sized furniture, amenities, and appliances and have plenty of space for storage and comfortable living.
-Class A motorhomes can feature side-out and expanded living quarters that improve comfort and negate the need for having a house on the ground!
+Class A motorhomes can feature slide-out and expanded living quarters that improve comfort and negate the need for having a house on the ground!

 Class B motorhomes are known as camper vans.
 These motorhomes are oversized vans that feature living space.
 Class B motorhomes are the smallest of the three classifications of motorhomes and do not typically feature additional living amenities.
 The benefit to a Class B motor home is that they are much more functional, fuel efficient, and affordable.
 They are a great option for the single traveler or families who camp regularly but do not count on their motorhome as the sole source of living space.